k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 SSMSE is a generalizable tool for stock assessment scientists and MSE practitioners.
 It allows SS3 models to be used directly as OMs (and optionally as estimation models) within MSEs.
-We expect that SSMSE will greatly advance the capacity to conduct MSE.
+We expect that SSMSE will greatly advance the capacity to conduct MSEs.
 As SS3 is one of the most widely used stock assessment platforms, adding MSE capacity means that any existing SS3 model could be the basis for MSE simulations with less effort and code.
 This will allow practitioners to more readily evaluate a wide range of research questions and